Skip to main content

 2025 Grant Cycle

 Thank you to the 2025 Community Programming Fund grantees for helping make the program’s first year a success.
-The team was please to support a wide variety of activities across Bellevue, with a particular focus on the Grand Connection.
+The team was pleased to support a wide variety of activities across Bellevue, with a particular focus on the Grand Connection.
 Among the funded programs, we supported:

 • 36 programs at 16 locations